 Application: Shakes out of one tiny pinhole.

-Billie (yes, the popular razor brand) carries non-toxic dry shampoo and volumizer combo, which they call “Floof.”
+Billie (yes, the popular razor brand) carries a non-toxic, benzene-free dry shampoo and volumizer combo, which they call “Floof.”
 It gets our “Best Overall” win because it’s got a great combination of oil-absorbing, nourishing, and hair-plumping ingredients that generally work for all hair types.

 It uses ingredients like biotin (which helps to add volume to your hair), along with rice starch and baking soda (to absorb oil).
 It comes in two different shades, a blonde color and a darker brown.